tiprankstipranks

 Employment / Personnel - Risk 1

-The success of the merger will depend in part on the combined company's ability to retain the talent and dedication of key employees currently employed by the Company and Lakeland.
-It is possible that these employees may decide not to remain with the Company or Lakeland, as applicable, while the merger is pending or with the combined company after the merger is consummated.
-If the Company and Lakeland are unable to retain key employees, including management, who are critical to the successful integration and future operations of the companies, the Company and Lakeland could face disruptions in their operations, loss of existing customers, loss of key information, expertise or know-how and unanticipated additional recruitment costs.
-In addition, following the merger, if key employees terminate their employment, the combined company's business activities may be adversely affected, and management's attention may be diverted from successfully hiring suitable replacements, all of which may cause the combined company's business to suffer.
-The Company and Lakeland also may not be able to locate or retain suitable replacements for any key employees who leave either company.
+The success of the merger will depend in part on the combined company's ability to manage its human capital and retain the talent and dedication of key employees.
+It is possible that these employees may decide not to remain with the Company going forward.
+If the Company is unable to retain key employees, including management, who are critical to the successful integration and future operations of the Company, the Company could face disruptions in its operations, loss of existing customers, loss of key information, expertise or know-how and unanticipated additional recruitment costs.
+In addition, if key employees terminate their employment, the Company's human capital and business activities may be adversely affected, and management's attention may be diverted from successfully hiring suitable replacements, all of which may cause the Company's business to suffer.
+The Company also may not be able to locate or retain suitable replacements for any key employees who leave.

 Supply Chain - Risk 1